-It is recommended that each school should have 3 people as designated Field Trip Requestors.
+It is recommended that each school should have 3 staff members as designated Field Trip Requestors.
 Ideally, this would be the Bookkeeper, the Principals Secretary, and the Athletic Director.
-The Field Trip Requestors are the point of contact between the School and the Field Trips Department in Transportation.
-The Field Trip Requestors are also responsible for getting the paperwork (FIELD TRIP REQUEST FC-700-1908) approved by the School’s Principal and then the Assistant Superintendent for your schools grade level
+The Field Trip Requestors are the point of contact between the School and the Field Trip Department in Transportation.
+The Field Trip Requestors are also responsible for getting the paperwork (FIELD TRIP Packet) approved by the School’s Principal and then the Assistant Superintendent for your school’s grade level.

-Approved Field Trip Request forms must be submitted to Transportations Field Trip officeat least 10 school days prior to the field trip taking place.
-This will ensure that we can guarantee the trip.
-Anything less than 10 days will subject to approval on a case-by-case basis.
+Approved Field Trip Requests must be submitted to www.fieldtriprequest.com at least 10 school days prior to the field trip taking place.
+This will ensure that a bus can be guaranteed for the trip.
+Anything less than 10 days will be subject to approval on a case-by-case basis.

 ABOUT OUR BUSES

-Each school bus can hold a certain about of passengers (students and adults).
-Typically the capacity is as follows:
+Each school bus can transport a set number of passengers (students and adults).
+Typically, the capacity is as follows:

-Note: All Pre-K students riding the bus for a field trip require the use of a Star Seat (a 5 point harness secured to the bus seat, similar to a 5 point harness car seat)
+- Note: All Pre-K students riding the bus for a field trip require the use of a specialized seat (a 5 point harness secured to the bus seat, similar to a 5 point harness car seat)

 - ONLY 2 PASSENGERS ALLOWED PER SEAT

-If a student needs a safety vest or star seat (please check the students IEP or 811), indicate this item on the Field Trip Request.
+If a student needs a safety vest or specialized seat (please check the students IEP or 811), indicate this item on the Field Trip Request.

-Any field trip that has special equipment (wheelchair, safety vest, or star seat) will have an attendant on the bus.
-A teacher cannot act as an Attendant as per the Teamster Union Contract (please see cost of bus for the additional cost for a Bus Attendant).
+Any field trip that has special equipment (wheelchair, safety vest, or specialized seat) will have an attendant on the bus.
+A teacher cannot act as an Attendant per the Teamster Union Contract (please see cost of bus for the additional cost for a Bus Attendant).

 Our bus drivers do not load equipment onto the bus.
-If you have a cooler, instruments or any other type of equipment that needs to go on the trip as well, the Chaperones are responsible to load the items onto the bus.
-The driver will ensure that the equipment is secured to the bus.
-All items but be out of the aisle.
+If you have a cooler, instruments or any other type of equipment that needs to go on the trip, the Chaperones are responsible to load the items onto the bus.
+The driver will ensure that the equipment is secured on the bus.
+All items must be out of the aisle.
 If the equipment does not fit into a seat area, we cannot transport it.

-Buses used for Field Trips are also used for the daily bus routes.
-Therefore, here are the bus availability times (NO EXCEPTIONS):
+School Buses used for Field Trips are also used for the daily bus routes.
+Therefore all requests, must adhere to the following availability times (NO EXCEPTIONS):

-Bus pick-up/ drop-offs are not available on Holidays, Non-School Days, and Weekends (Exception- multiple day trips)
+Bus pick-up/ drop-offs are available on Holidays, Non-School Days, and Weekends (Exception- multiple day trips)

 COST OF THE BUS

 If a field trip needs to be cancelled, please send an email to firstname.lastname@example.org.
-Any notification of cancellation received within 48 hoursprior to the trip will have a charge of 2 hours or 50% of the estimated field trip time.
+Any notification of cancellation received within 48 hours prior to the trip will have a charge of 2 hours or 50% of the estimated field trip time.
 If a field trip is cancelled when the school bus arrives on site, the full estimated trip will be charged.

-Chaperones are in charge of the students while on the bus.
-Therefore, the Chaperones need to ensure that all students remain seated during the bus ride.
+Chaperones oversee the students while on the bus.
+Therefore, chaperones will ensure that all students remain seated during the bus ride.
 All bus safety rules must be followed while on the school bus.